Chirbirita/chill-corner/README.md

 # Chill Corner

-This web app is designed to help students create a personalized environment for studying or relaxing by selecting a theme with background music and images.
+This web app is designed to help people create a personalized environment for studying or relaxing by selecting a theme with background music and images.
 The app also features a timer to help users stay on track and focused.

 ## Features